5 tips for creating your next project fast.

 1. Edit down your photos.

 The great thing about today’s photography climate is that it’s easy and accessible to all.
 If we see something we want to capture, we simply reach into our pockets, aim our phones, and click—and click and click and click.
 It's easy to get carried away and before we know it, our images folder is full.
 These are not all money shots.
 Try to delete at least half of the images in your camera's photos folder before you upload them.
-Sometimes we have to be ruthless in our culling.
+Sometimes we have to be ruthless in our culling, but it's worth it in the long run.

 2. Keep default file names and upload in order.

 A photo book or album is essentially a story—whether of a person’s life, an event or a trip, and generally these stories follow a linear, chronological timeline.
-The wedding day starts with getting ready, arriving at the venue, the ceremony, then the reception (for example).
+For example, the wedding day starts with getting ready, arriving at the venue, the ceremony, then the reception.
 Your images will have a default code name attached to them in order from when they were taken.
 Avoid the temptation to re-save with names that help you to recognize what content is in that file.
 By keeping default file names, it'll be far easier to sort your photos in chronological order, allowing you to tell the story as it happened, with ease.

 3. Image slicing.

 Our Design Studio has a function that we refer to as "image slicing".
-Upload your images, use the image sorting options, click 'Done' and then see your images appear at the bottom of your book.
-Next click to the right of any number of images in the strip at the bottom of your book, to assign them to a spread.
-You can add one to twelve images per page in most MILK formats.
+This is available only when you're creating in Page Divider Mode.
+After uploading your images, choose to create using Page Divider Mode.
+Your images will appear at the bottom of the screen, in your "timeline".
+Hover your mouse between any two images in your timeline to bring up the Slicing tool.
+Simply click to "slice" or divide them into spreads.
+You can add up to 24 images per spread in most MILK formats.
 From there, all that's left to do is select layouts and click to adjust the images within the frames.
 You'll be amazed how fast your book comes together when working this way.
+For more help using Page Divider Mode, watch our Design Studio tip videos.

 4. Mind over matter.